ouspg/CloudAndNetworkSecurity/5. Cloud Security/README.md

 Exploit the standard command injection vulnerability using a semicolon to gain access to the running docker.

-To obtain full marks, add required screenshots and commands
+To obtain full marks, add required screenshots and commands by following steps described below

-1. **Provide command used to access container.
-Add screenshot**
+1. Command used to access container.
+Add screenshot

-2. **List all directories inside the container and gather container information.
-Add screenshot**
+2. List all directories inside the container and gather container information.
+Add screenshot

 3. After gathering system information, download the appropriate docker binary to the container

    **Provide command used to download the binary.
 Explain your command and where is it storing the downloaded file**

 4. Extract the binary so that it can be used to talk to the UNIX socket.

    **Provide command used to extract the binary**

 5. Access the host system by running the relevant docker commands and passing docker.sock UNIX socket.
 Tutorial contains enough hints.

    **Provide command used**

 If you've performed the exploitation correctly, you should be able to see list of container images in the host system